+The provision for income taxes for the three months ended March 31, 2015 was \$6.2 million, which reflected an effective tax rate of 51%.
+The provision was impacted by the noncontrolling interest associated with LP Units, state, local and foreign taxes and other adjustments.
 The provision for income taxes for the three months ended March 31, 2014 was \$7.6 million, which reflected an effective tax rate of 36%.
 The provision was impacted by the noncontrolling interest associated with LP Units, state, local and foreign taxes and other adjustments.
-The provision for income taxes for the three months ended March 31, 2013 was \$7.7 million, which reflected an effective tax rate of 45%.
-The provision was impacted by the vesting of LP Units, which were fully vested as of December 31, 2013, as well as the noncontrolling interest associated with LP Units and the release of valuation allowances for certain deferred tax assets.

-Noncontrolling Interest was \$2.8 million for the three months ended March 31, 2014 compared to \$2.4 million for the three months ended March 31, 2013 (which includes noncontrolling interest related to discontinued operations of (\$0.4) million).
+Noncontrolling Interest was \$1.6 million for the three months ended March 31, 2015 compared to \$2.8 million for the three months ended March 31, 2014.